 We went to bed without saying anything.
 Then, at 8 a.m. on Sunday, Ben’s favorite day to sleep in, he disappeared for an hour to “run errands” and came home with a space heater.

 At first look, it’s a silly story that ends in the stereotypical woman expresses a problem because she wants emotional support, man tries to “solve” it because he wants to fix it for her, but the truth is…I am much, much warmer now.

 A space heater isn’t going to land me a tight-knit community or keep my car windows from icing up on the inside when I’m out and about (yes, that happens here), but it does remind me that my husband cares about my happiness and that there is more I can do to promote it than curse the air temperature.

 Real-life love is not glamorous.
 I’m still enough of a romantic to believe in date nights and dancing, and I certainly wouldn’t object to a grand gesture, but more often than not, the moments I feel the most loved resemble a full tank of gas or unloaded dishwasher more than they do a surprise getaway weekend or box of chocolates.

-My pro tip for this 7 Layer Taco Dip: bring the big, sturdy tortilla chips—you’re going to want to dig deep through every one of these tasty layers.
+My pro tip for this dip: bring the big, sturdy tortilla chips—you’re going to want to dig deep through every one of these tasty layers.

-Although both of my teams (the Packers and Kansas City Chiefs) lost in the playoffs this weekend, I’m happy to have a few more football weekends as excuses to continue making 7 Layer Taco Dip.
-Whether you watch the Big Game for the strategy, the commercials, or the cute quarterback, with a plate of 7 Layer Taco Dip, you’re winning.
+Although both of my teams (the Packers and Kansas City Chiefs) lost in the playoffs this weekend, I’m happy to have a few more football weekends as excuses to continue making 7 layer taco dip.
+Whether you watch the Big Game for the strategy, the commercials, or the cute quarterback, with a plate of this dip, you’re winning.

 This is love.